Koenhub/GPXto/README.md

 GPXto is a collection of free, browser-based tools for working with GPX (GPS Exchange Format) files.
 Whether you're a hiker, cyclist, runner, or developer working with geospatial data, GPXto makes it easy to convert and manipulate GPS data without installing any software.

-> **Privacy first:** All processing happens entirely in your browser.
-Your files never leave your device — no data is sent to or stored on our servers.

 ---

 ## Features